 - To get that restaurant taste, increase the salt a little bit, and cook over very high heat.
 These sweet tasting pea tips will balance the salt so no added sugar is needed

-Make sure your pea tips are thoroughly washed and picked through for tough stems.
+Make sure your snow pea leaves/tips are thoroughly washed and picked through for tough stems.

 Stir-fry for 20 seconds, keeping the vegetables constantly moving.